-Stephanie attended the University of Rhode Island and Vermont Law School.
+Stephanie graduated from the University of Rhode Island and Vermont Law School.
 Formerly a disability attorney, Stephanie retired her license to be available full-time for her son’s needs.
 She is finding ways to help ATN, herself, and her community.
 Stephanie feels that ATN gives parents a place to be themselves.
 She works to remind ATN members of the bond we all have as parents and caregivers.

 The Garde family lives in New England.
 They enjoy rehabbing an old lake house, rowing whaleboats, running, walking, watching football and hockey, and savoring the good days.
 Email Stephanie